There are various reasons why a writer might prefer to express an action with a noun instead of a verb

 Gerunds do not seem the same as action nouns in this use.
 For example, replacing discovery in (c) above with discovering feels a little strange.
 The reason may be that gerunds, like other -ing words, give more focus to the time during an action, and hence in (c) would suggest that the saving of lives happened while the discovering was taking place, rather than after it.

 One kind of information that professional writers seem especially fond of providing about actions is their relation to other actions – a function typically associated with conjunctions, e.g.

 (f) If excess alcohol is consumed, consciousness is lost.

-The conjunction if here expresses the relation of cause-effect between the two underlined verbs (see 118.
-Problems with Conditional “If”).
+The conjunction if here expresses the relation of cause-effect between the two underlined verbs (see 179.
+Deeper Meanings of “If”).
 For other examples of conjunction meaning, see 174.
 Eight Things to Know about Conjunctions.

 (g) Consumption of excess alcohol causes loss of consciousness.

 Here, with the two actions expressed by nouns, the verb-linking conjunction if has become the noun-linking verb causes.
 Other common verbs that can replace a conjunction in this way are LEAD TO (= if, as, since, because), RESULT IN (= if, as since, because), CONTRIBUTE TO, ALLOW, ENABLE, PERMIT, ENSURE, FACILITATE, DEPEND ON, RESULT FROM (= because, since), REQUIRE, NECESSITATE, INVOLVE, PREVENT (= so that … not), MINIMISE, MAXIMISE, PRECEDE (= before), FOLLOW (= after) and ACCOMPANY (= while, when).

 A major question when a conjunction is possible is why action nouns might be preferable, since they are unwieldy and very formal-sounding.
 Sometimes I think that professional writers do overuse action nouns at the expense of simplicity.
 However, one possible advantage is that, like connectors, they – or rather the verb accompanying them – allow the relation to be expressed more precisely, since conjunctions can be quite vague (see 40.
 Conjunctions versus Connectors).